vanderheijden86/gofetch-mempool/README.md

 ## Running

-You run the [main.go](cmd/websocketserver/main.go) to start listening for mempool TXs and broadcasting them via websocket to `localhost:8080/mempooltxs`.
+You run [main.go](Documents/gofetch-mempool/cmd/main/main.go) to start listening for mempool TXs and broadcasting them via websocket to `localhost:8080/mempooltxs`.

 You can then hook up websocat and pipe it to jq by running `websocat ws://localhost:8080/mempooltxs | jq` in your